Kit/ConvertKitSDK-PHP/README.md

 header('Location: '.$api->get_oauth_url('<your_redirect_uri>'));
 ```

-Once the user grants your application access to their ConvertKit account, they'll be redirected to your Redirect URI with an authorization code.
+Once the user grants your application access to their Kit account, they'll be redirected to your Redirect URI with an authorization code.
 For example:

 `your-redirect-uri?code=<auth_code>`